swissiety/JimpleLSP/README.md

 A Collection of android.jars is available in the [android-platforms](https://github.com/Sable/android-platforms/) Repo.

+# Development

+The Language Server starts by default in STDIO mode.
+Use `-s` to start the Language Server executable in socket mode on Port 2403, to change the port use `-p <portnumber>`.

 ## Server Capabilities

 This Server is oriented towards LSP 3.15.
 The currently implemented features are focussed on improving code exploring in